 If you are an undergraduate with a strong quantitative background and interested in innovation and methodological rigor in your approach to scientific inquiry in biomedicine or in the translation of computational methods to engineering/software applications in medicine, this is the summer program for you.

 Please note that this is not a program for students seeking a summer research experience in order to enhance your competitiveness for entry to medical school.

-The Summer Institute is currently supported by the NIH-funded BD2K (Big Data to Knowledge) program and by the National Library of Medicine through a T15 Training Grant (T15LM007092-27).
+The Summer Institute was initially supported by the NIH-funded BD2K (Big Data to Knowledge) program and by the National Library of Medicine through a T15 Training Grant (T15LM007092-27).
 The program is fully based at the HMS Department of Biomedical Informatics (DBMI).
 Begun in 2005, it was previously also known as the Summer Scholars in Bioinformatics and Integrative Genomics (Summer BIG) and the Harvard–MIT/HST Summer Bioinformatics Program.